THE PEOPLE YOU MEET IN LONDON | Darrin Henry

 “Being a police woman in London is amazing and terrifying at the same time.
 It’s really good, it’s not like policing anywhere else, it’s so busy, especially central.
 You just see so many interesting things and meet so many interesting people, and that’s your job, which is crazy.”

-Time to shift the interrogation to Kirsty who has been living in Camden for the last month.
+Time to shift the interrogation to Kirsty who has been living in Camden for the last month to see what London tour guide suggestions she might have.

-“Before that I lived in north and east London.
+“Before Camden I lived in north and east London.
 I used to live in Cambridge; I just moved here [London] a couple of years ago.

 “What do I love about London?
 Everything really; it’s always busy and there’s always something to do, the parks are really beautiful, I love going in the parks.
 If I had a day in London I’d go around all the parks and go to the jazz clubs, especially the ones in Camden because they’re very good.”